 It may seem trivial, but any effort to appear more professional is going to make you a better option for potential customers.
 An email signature will show them that you are a legitimate business that is worth their attention.

 Don't overthink it.
-A simple sign off with a few contact details and the company's logo will be more than enough to show prospective customers that you aren't a phishing scammer – or worse, someone that doesn't know how to add an email signature.
+A simple HTML signature made up of a few contact details and the company's logo will be more than enough to show prospective customers that you aren't a phishing scammer – or worse, someone that doesn't know how to add an email signature.

 19. Engage from the very first email